Britain wants to allow travel again but is wary -minister

 Eustice warned that there were unlikely to be huge changes to the green list.

-Malta and the Portuguese island of Madeira have also been touted as possible additions to the list, and British Airways (ICAG.L), easyJet (EZJ.L) and TUI have said they will be ready to go should new destinations open.
+Malta and the Portuguese island of Madeira have also been touted as possible additions to the list, and British Airways, easyJet and TUI have said they will be ready to go should new destinations open.

 QUARANTINE CALL